the-ted/org-mind-map/README.md

 ![example-3.org.pdf](example-3.org.png)

 Note that the interleaving is done based on the exact text of the headline, so these have to exactly match (including tags).

+# Other Options

+Customize the org-mind-map/engine variable to specify additional layout options (e.g. radial layouts where root nodes are in the center of the graph), and customize org-mind-map/rankdir to specify if the chart is going up-and-down or left-to-right.